 More complication.
 Or is it?

-Whilst DDNS setup seems complicated it’s really not that involved.
-For the most part the whole dirty process can be managed from the camera.
-Panasonic’s Viewnetcam.com service in particular is very easy to use and highly reliable and is highly recommended (via the Panasonic BL-C140 network camera for instance).
-For the simplest operation, however, your router should support Universal Plug and Play (uP&P) since the camera will automatically set up the port forwarding rules for you (they’re very clever).
+Whilst DDNS setup seems complicated it's really not that involved.
+For the most part, the whole dirty process can be managed from the camera.
+Panasonic's Viewnetcam.com service in particular is very easy to use and highly reliable and is highly recommended.
+For the simplest operation, however, your router should support Universal Plug and Play (UPnP) since the camera will automatically set up the port forwarding rules for you (they're very clever).

-Dynamic DNS has finally come of age and is not only ideal for the home user, but is now suitable for businesses use as well.
+Dynamic DNS has finally come of age and is not only ideal for the home user but is now suitable for business use as well.
 We use it and so should you.